zgub/pexync/README.md

 - [x] test the checksums
 - [x] test various readers with paralelism
 - [ ] decide when use single file send, single goroutine send, multiple goroutine send
+- [ ] receiver should stop all go routines at RST

 ## Ideas